FB

 There are probably a dozen ways to implement this concept, but we will look at one example.
 This one, to build into a new trailer frame, demonstrates the idea.
 Then it should be easy enough for someone skilled in building to extrapolate it for all sorts of situations.

-The adjustable way to extend a trailer tongue is good for a few different reasons.
-First, if you have a load to carry sometimes – like canoes, for instance, that require a lot of space between the trailer and the tow vehicle.
+An adjustable length trailer tongue is good for a few different reasons.
+First, if you have a long load to carry – like canoes, for instance, that require a lot of space between the trailer and the tow vehicle.

 A second reason is storage.
-If the tongue can slide in for storage, then out for use, it takes less space when not in use.
+If the adjustable length trailer tongue can slide in for storage, or even be removed for storage, then it takes less space when not in use.

-The above implementation is permanent, as part of the trailer.
+The above implementation is a permanent change of the trailer.
+The trailer tongue is adjustable, but the main tube is permanent.
 While it does the job quite well, there are a few things to keep in mind if you do it.

 A Temporary, Tongue Extension ( for an existing trailer )